-12. Estimated Number of professional FTE/SYs to be budgeted for this Program
+1. Estimated Number of professional FTE/SYs to be budgeted for this Program

-Vana Extension Research
+Year Extension Research

-Year 1862 1890 1862 1890
+Tear 1862 1890 1862 1890

-2007 26.0 5.5 3.5 2.0

 2008 26.0 5.5 4.0 2.0

 2009 26.0 5.5 4.0 2.5

 2010 27.0 6.0 4.5 3.0

 2011 27.0 6.0 4.5 3.0

+2012 27.0 7.0 5.0 5.0

 Educational programs will be conducted.
 Field trials will be conducted and demonstrated.
 Evaluation programs will provide growers with comprehensive and updated information on performance so that they can make informed decisions, especially about the selection of profitable peach varieties for new plantings.
 Promote and encourage activities that foster sustainable agriculture practices and policies.
-Research will focus on ways to eradicate, contain and manage viral diseases impacting fruit in SC.
+Research will focus on ways to eradicate, contain and manage viral diseases impacting fruit in SC as well as increase the capacity to manipulate and control pest species, such as the fruitfly.

-14. Type(s) of methods to be used to reach direct and indirect contacts
+2. Type(s) of methods to be used to reach direct and indirect contacts

 Extension

 Direct Methods Indirect Methods

-Education Class Workshop Group Discussion One-on-One Intervention Demonstrations Public Service Announcement Newsletters TV Media Programs Web sites
+One-on-One Intervention TV Media Programs

+Demonstrations Public Service Announcement

+Group Discussion Newsletters

+Workshop Web sites

+Education Class